SkyTrain (Vancouver) rolling stock: Hyundai Rotem EMU

 Canada Line's Hyundai Rotem trains are wider than Bombardier Mark II trains, with spaces assigned for bicycles and luggage.

 The Canada Line's Hyundai Rotem cars use different train propulsion technology than Bombardier ART cars, being powered by conventional electric motors rather than linear induction motor (LIM) technology, and are therefore incompatible with the other SkyTrain lines.
 There are a total of 32 trainsets, which were built by Hyundai Rotem in Changwon, South Korea.
 The trains operate as two-carriage articulated units and can reach a speed of 80 km/h in normal operations, or 90 km/h in catch-up mode.
 The trains are operated by the same SelTrac automated train control system used in the rest of the SkyTrain network.
 They are maintained at a yard next to Bridgeport station in Richmond.

-The Hyundai Rotem cars are 3 m in width and 20 m in length, both wider and longer than the Bombardier Mark I, Mark II and Mark III cars.
+The Hyundai Rotem cars are 3 m wide and 20 m long, both wider and longer than the Bombardier Mark I, Mark II and Mark III cars.
 Each two-car train has seating for 88 and a normal capacity of 334 passengers at four passengers per square metre (4 /m2), with crush load capacity of 400.
 A two-car Hyundai Rotem train has more capacity than a four-car Mark I train.
 The trains feature large, dedicated spaces for wheelchair users, bicycles, and strollers, and sufficient space between seats for luggage.
 The trains also have large LED displays on both ends of the exterior and interior of the train, displaying the terminus station on exterior signs, with interior displays showing next station, terminus station, and system announcement information.

 The capacity of the line can be increased by 50 percent through an increase in frequency by adding more trains and another 50 percent through lengthening trains to a three-car configuration.
 An experiment in August 2016 saw two trains with 20 seats removed in each train in an attempt to increase passenger capacity.
 Unlike Bombardier ART trains, the Hyundai Rotem trains cannot be operated as longer four- or six-car trains.
 Through inserting a middle "C" car at the articulated joint between two end cars, the resultant capacity would be similar to a four-car Mark II or a six-car Mark I train.
 The Canada Line's station platforms are expandable to 50 m in length to accommodate future three-car trains; the five busiest stations are already 50 m in length.
 The Canada Line has a designed future capacity of 15,000 pphpd when operating three-car trains at two-minute headways.

 When the line opened in 2009, the line was served by 20 trainsets, which were delivered from South Korea in 2007 and 2008.
 In 2018, 12 additional trainsets were ordered from Hyundai Rotem, at a cost of $88 million, to increase capacity on the line.
 These were delivered in 2019 and 2020.